QuantumKane/network_intrusion_detection/README.md

 # **Individual Project - Network Intrusion Detection**

 ### Goals
 The goal of this project is to be able to predict anomalous behavior on a network.

+### The Data
+For this dataset TCP/IP dump data was acquired by simulating a typical US Air Force LAN.
+For each TCP/IP connection, 41 quantitative and qualitative features are obtained from normal and attack data (3 qualitative and 38 quantitative features).
+The class variable has two categories: Normal and Anomalous

 >Deliverables will include:
 > - This repo containing: